-The Loran-C navigation system is a precise 100 kc pulse system which obtains its accuracy by means of pulse sampling.
-Figure 1 shows the manner in which this sampling is accomplished.
+The Loran-C navigation system is a precise 100-kc pulse system which obtains its accuracy by means of pulse sampling.
+Fig. 1 shows the manner in which this sampling is accomplished.
 A signal reflected from the ionosphere will arrive at the receiver with a random phase relationship some time after the direct or ground wave signal.
 A gate samples the signal ahead of the arrival of the sky wave so that only the ground wave is used to synchronize the system.
-The propagation time of the ground wave can be calculated to one microsecond over a land path and to one-tenth of a microsecond over a sea-water path.
+The propagation time of the ground wave can be calculated to 1 μ sec over a land path and to $1/10 \ \mu sec$ over a sea-water path.